dankocevski/GRBModel/README.md

 GRBModel.pro has served as the basis for the population modeling code used in the following papers:

-[Kocevski & Petrosian 2013]: http://adsabs.harvard.edu/abs/2013ApJ...765..116K - On the Lack of Time Dilation Signatures in Gamma-Ray Burst Light Curves
+<a href="http://adsabs.harvard.edu/abs/2013ApJ...765..116K">Kocevski & Petrosian 2013</a>  - On the Lack of Time Dilation Signatures in Gamma-Ray Burst Light Curves
-[Kocevski 2012]: http://adsabs.harvard.edu/abs/2012ApJ...747..146K - On the Origin of High-energy Correlations in Gamma-Ray Bursts
+<a href="http://adsabs.harvard.edu/abs/2012ApJ...747..146K">Kocevski 2012</a> - On the Origin of High-energy Correlations in Gamma-Ray Bursts

 Please refer to [Kocevski (2012)]: http://adsabs.harvard.edu/abs/2012ApJ...747..146K for a more comprehensive description of the GRBModel code.

 **Required Arguments**
-Epk0_Source								- The initial source frame Epeak (Band et al. 1993)

-Luminosity0								- The burst luminosity in photons/cm2/s
+Epk0_Source								- The initial source frame Epeak (Band et al. 1993)\n Luminosity0								- The burst luminosity in photons/cm2/s\n

-alpha									- The low energy power-law slope of the Band function

-beta									- The high energy power-law slope of the Band function

-Tmax_Source								- The time of the pulse peak
+alpha									- The low energy power-law slope of the Band function\n beta									- The high energy power-law slope of the Band function\n Tmax_Source								- The time of the pulse peak\n

 **Optional Arguments**